top of page

 Shortly thereafter, I discovered the concept of traditional foods through a cookbook I had found at the dollar store.
 From this book, I learned just how disconnected we are from our food, and its origins.
 I learned how raw, natural, home-grown, and hand-raised food was possible, and even better than food that comes from the grocery store.
 I learned about the importance and health benefits of whole foods, and how unsustainable monocropping and commercial production industries truly were.
 The knowledge I had gained seemed to fit hand-in-hand with my vision for tiny house living.
 If I could be sustainable in both my food choices and habitation, it would be a leap towards my sustainable living dream.

-Needless to say, there were many more hatches after that.
-From silkies to ducks, I hatched them all.
+In university, I discovered incubators and hatching eggs.
+From silkie chickens to quail, to ducks, I hatched them all.
 By the time I was graduating university, I had a small urban flock of chickens and was frequently making my own bread and butter.
-I had switched to drinking whole milk, and cooking as many meals as I could from scratch.
+I had switched from skim milk to drinking whole milk, and cooking as many meals as I could from scratch.
 It was at this time that I was offered a job position that would allow me to live on a beautiful 75 acre farm, owned by an elderly Irish man named Charles Boyd, who would become a dear friend of mine.
 I purchased a travel trailer that spring to convert into my own tiny house, completed renovations to the trailer, and moved onto the farm.

 Over the next couple of years I started my first market garden in a corner of a farmer's field, expanded my flock of chickens to include many more breeds, and adopted more farm animals.
+I had also started working at a local flower farm to supplement my full-time job, and absolutely fell in love with the craft.
 However, not everything was happy and perfect.
-Unfortunately, the job I had taken was not meant to be and about a year into life on Charles' farm, he fell terribly ill with cancer.
-The disease ravaged his body and after only 6 months of fighting, the battle was lost in fall of 2020.
+Sadly, about a year into life on Charles' farm, he fell terribly ill with cancer.
+After only 6 months of fighting, his battle was lost in fall of 2020.

 Moving was a bittersweet adventure, as I had just purchased a real tiny house shell to replace our travel trailer and we were making plans to renovate it into the house of our dreams.
-But we had to leave, and we took this opportunity to purchase our current 7-acre farm in Flesherton in fall of 2021.
-A true blessing in disguise, these sad events had gifted us our freedom to full expand our new homestead.
+But we had to leave, and took this opportunity to purchase our current 7-acre farm at the top of the Beaver Valley in Flesherton, Ontario.
+A true blessing in disguise, these sad events had gifted us our freedom to fully expand our new homestead and dive into flower and sheep farming.That tiny house shell still remains with us though, now standing as our flower shop, The Bloom Room.

 That brings us to present day.
 We continue to work to cultivate our sustainable homesteading dream, expand our business, and create a home we don't need a vacation from.